 These types of practices highlight how difficult it is to sift through the range of treatment opportunities and threaten to overshadow the important and life-changing work done by many treatment centers that help people overcome addiction.

 Examples of less-than-ideal behavior can take many forms, ranging from unethical to illegal:

-Tips to Navigating Treatment Centers
+5 Keys for Navigating Treatment Centers

-Don’t be afraid to say “no” to treatment centers or helplines that offer help if they don’t seem trustworthy.
+- Don’t be afraid to say “no” to treatment centers or helplines that offer help if they don’t seem trustworthy.
 While recovery can happen in many contexts, the environment created by a provider’s team does matter.

-Remember that change and healing around addiction can come in a range of providers and places.
-Finding a more expensive or luxurious program may be a more comfortable experience, but it may not indicate a higher likelihood of successful treatment.Training, clinical credentials, and experience matter, but that may not be guaranteed by a more expensive price tag.
+- Remember that change and healing around addiction can come in a range of providers and places.
+An expensive or luxurious program may be a more comfortable experience, but it does not indicate a higher likelihood of successful treatment.Training, clinical credentials, and experience matter, but that may not be guaranteed by a more expensive price tag.

-Training, clinical credentials, and experience matter.
-Take a look at our guide (link to OneStep FAQ page) to help understand who and what are involved in treatment services at providers.
+Take a look at our guide (link to OneStep FAQ page) to help understand who and what are involved in treatment services.
 Terminology can vary by state, so using a guide can be helpful.